 III.
 To explore how the presence and functional activity of natural killer (NK) cells impacts response to anti-HER2 antibody therapy.

 Patients receive paclitaxel intravenously (IV) over 30-180 minutes on days 1, 8, and 15.
 Patients also receive trastuzumab IV over 30-90 minutes and pertuzumab IV over 30-60 minutes on day 1.
-Treatment repeats every 21 days for 4 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 21 days for 4 cycles in the absence of disease progression or unacceptable toxicity.
 Within 14-42 days after completion of treatment, patients undergo definitive breast surgery.
 Patients then receive trastuzumab IV over 30-90 minutes and pertuzumab IV over 30-60 minutes on day 1.
-Treatment repeats every 21 days for at least 13 courses in the absence of disease progression or unacceptable toxicity.
-Patients who do not achieve pCR at the time of surgery may also receive additional adjuvant chemotherapy per treating physician.
+Treatment repeats every 21 days for at least 13 cycles in the absence of disease progression or unacceptable toxicity.
+Patients who do not achieve pCR at the time of surgery may also receive therapy with trastuzumab emtansine for 14 doses per treating physician.

 After completion of study treatment, patients are followed up for at least every 6 months for 5 years, then at least yearly for 10 years.